liang452/CS180Project5/README.md

 ## How to Run:
 Run Main.
 ### Notes on Formatting:
-Don't use commas in descriptions.
+- Don't use commas in descriptions.
+- When selecting an item from the market list, make sure to match case.

 ## Who Submitted What
 Ashish - Submitted Report on Brightspace.
+Ruiwen - Submitted cod on Vocareum

 ## Documentation